 Seitan and most soy-based veggie burgers contain “vital wheat gluten” – the ingredient that gives these foods the texture and taste of meat.
 Soy sauce contains wheat and many Asian dishes have added soy sauce.
-Wheat-free tamari is available however for when you cook at home.
+Wheat-free tamari is available when you cook at home.

 Further, despite being gluten-free, soy beans often provoke digestive bloating, gas and allergic symptoms.

 This may be a true allergy or an intolerance created by genetic engineering.